 2008 State Debating Champion

-Data analysis, contract management, written communication, verbal communication, Microsoft Project, teamwork, problem-solving, organization
+Data analysis, contract management, written communication, verbal communication, Microsoft Project, teamwork, problem-solving, and organisation.

 Hobbies and interests